The Iceberg Index: Measuring Skills-centered Exposure in the AI Economy: Interpreting the Index

 \subsection{Why Traditional Metrics Miss the Iceberg}

 Traditional economic metrics—GDP, per-capita income, and unemployment—are widely used to benchmark state performance.
 We test how these measures align with workforce exposure as captured by the Iceberg Index.
-Using Q2 2025 data, we rank all 50 states by GDP, income, and unemployment, and then compare these with state rankings from the Index: first for the Surface Index (today’s visible disruptions concentrated in technology and software jobs) and then for the Iceberg Index (a forward-looking measure of the projected spread to cognitive and administrative tasks).
+Using Q2 2025 data, we rank all 50 states by GDP, income, and unemployment, and then compare these with state rankings from the Index: first for the Surface Index (today’s visible disruptions concentrated in technology and software tasks) and then for the Iceberg Index (a forward-looking measure of the projected spread to cognitive and administrative tasks).

 The results show clear differences.
 Traditional metrics exhibit moderate alignment with the Surface Index: states with higher GDP or lower unemployment often have larger technology sectors and therefore higher visible exposure today.
-By contrast, their relationship with the Iceberg Index is negligible, with GDP, income, and unemployment each explaining less than five percent of the variation in systemic workforce exposure; in some cases, the correlations are weakly negative (Figure~\ref{fig:correlation_scatterplots}).
+By contrast, their relationship with the Iceberg Index is negligible, with GDP, income, and unemployment each explaining less than five percent of the variation in systemic exposure; in some cases, the correlations are weakly negative (Figure~\ref{fig:correlation_scatterplots}).
 For example, Delaware and Utah exhibit higher Iceberg exposure than California, despite much smaller economies, because their concentrated finance and administrative sectors present sharper automation targets than California’s diversified workforce.
 This reflects a broader pattern: technology automation is clustered in coastal hubs, while cognitive automation spans administrative, financial, and professional roles present in every state.

 These findings underscore the need for a complementary benchmark.
-GDP, income, and unemployment remain essential for assessing economic performance, but they were not designed to capture how work itself is changing in the human–AI economy.
-The Iceberg Index fills that gap by providing a forward-looking KPI that measures workforce exposure directly.
+GDP, income, and unemployment remain essential for assessing economic performance, but they were not designed to capture how skills and tasks itself is changing in the human–AI economy.
+The Iceberg Index fills that gap by providing a forward-looking KPI that measures skills-centered exposure directly.
 By using both traditional metrics and the Iceberg Index, policymakers gain a more complete picture of today’s economy and tomorrow’s transitions, enabling better alignment of training, infrastructure, and investment strategies with the realities of AI adoption.